HUD choked funding to enforce fair-housing laws. Legal aid groups may not survive

 "I would say 98% of the time we mediate and resolve an issue before it ever gets filed in court," said Kidd of the Ohio nonprofit.

 That can mean pushing a landlord to install a ramp or shower grab-bars for an aging tenant.
 In Indiana, Nelson put out a recent report on an uptick in foreclosures, noting that rising insurance rates may be a possible factor.
-In Massachusetts, St. Cyr started a program to help people with housing vouchers find a place to rent, since many landlords refuse to accept vouchers even in states where that's banned.
+In Massachusetts, St. Cyr's organization helps people with housing vouchers find a place to rent, since many landlords refuse to accept vouchers even in states where that's banned.

 These local advocates can also act as a kind of emergency rescue.
 Like a call one Friday night to Zoe Ann Olson, executive director of the Intermountain Fair Housing Council in Boise, Idaho.
 An older disabled woman had been evicted, "and it was illegal under both state and federal law," she said.
 Olson found her a shelter that night and then got the woman back into housing.